herosi/triage-collector/README.md

 * RAM
   * with WinPmem
-  * with DumpIt for Windows (needed to uncomment the line and comment out the WinPmem lines triage-collector.ini)
+  * with Magnet DumpIt for Windows (needed to place the binary and uncomment the line and comment out the WinPmem lines in triage-collector.ini)
 * NTFS
   * $MFT
   * $Logfile